CobaltRebellion/cs362-cold-beverages/README.md

 1. Modify the behavior in either `WaterDispenser` or `WaterReservoir`, to prevent the remaining volume of water from ever becoming negative.
    ("Where?" is a design decision you have to make, and "How?" is your creative output.)
+DONE

 2. Test this new behavior you have introduced.
+DONE

 3. Modify the behavior in the `WaterDispenser` class to not only drain the reservoir according to the volume of the vessel, but to also